mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 The `components` and `componentsProps` props are being renamed to `slots` and `slotProps` props respectively.
 This is a slow and ongoing effort between the different MUI libraries.
-To smooth the transition, pickers support both the `components` props which are deprecated, and the new `slots` props.
+To smooth the transition, data grid support both the `components` props which are deprecated, and the new `slots` props.

 If you would like to use the new API and do not want to see deprecated prop usage, consider running `rename-components-to-slots` codemod handling the prop renaming.